 About the Banner Good Samaritan Poison and Drug Information Center

-If you are in Arizona
+If you are in Arizona and have an out-of-state cell phone,

-- Scorpion stings and other venemous/poisonous bites and stings
+- Scorpion stings

 - Chemical exposures

 - Pill identification

 The Banner Good Samaritan Poison and Drug Information Center is a certified member of the American Association of Poison Control Centers and participates in an online data collection system.